Frequently Asked Questions

 If interest exceeds openings, a random lottery for openings is held early in March for the following school year.
-Interested families must the Google Form for each of their school-aged children by the last business day in February in order to be included in the lottery.
+Interested families must complete the Google Form for each of their school-aged children by the last business day in February in order to be included in the lottery.
 The random drawing for openings is conducted by our Superintendent and a Board of Education member to ensure impartiality.

 What is the waiting list?